google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 ----------------------

 Guarded allocations are set up based on the sample interval.
-After expiration of the sample interval, a guarded allocation from the KFENCE object pool is returned to the main allocator (SLAB or SLUB).
+After expiration of the sample interval, the next allocation through the main allocator (SLAB or SLUB) returns a guarded allocation from the KFENCE object pool.
 At this point, the timer is reset, and the next allocation is set up after the expiration of the interval.
 To "gate" a KFENCE allocation through the main allocator's fast-path without overhead, KFENCE relies on static branches via the static keys infrastructure.
 The static branch is toggled to redirect the allocation to KFENCE.

 KFENCE objects each reside on a dedicated page, at either the left or right page boundaries selected at random.
 The pages to the left and right of the object page are "guard pages", whose attributes are changed to a protected state, and cause page faults on any attempted access.
 Such page faults are then intercepted by KFENCE, which handles the fault gracefully by reporting an out-of-bounds access.
-The side opposite of an object's guard page is used as a pattern-based redzone, to detect out-of-bounds writes on the unprotected sed of the object on frees (for special alignment and size combinations, both sides of the object are redzoned).

-KFENCE also uses pattern-based redzones on the other side of an object's guard page, to detect out-of-bounds writes on the unprotected side of the object;
-these are reported on frees.
+KFENCE also uses pattern-based redzones on the opposite side of an object's guard page, to detect out-of-bounds writes on the unprotected side of the object.
+Corruptions of the redzone pattern are reported on frees.

 The following figure illustrates the page layout::